 Off-Label Use of Zofran to Treat Morning Sickness

-Throughout the country, women took Zofran to treat the effects of morning sickness during pregnancy.
-However, many—if not all—of those pregnant mothers may not have received proper warning about the potential side effects of this medication.
-The drug was originally developed for patients experiencing nausea and related symptoms unrelated to pregnancy.
+Women throughout the country took Zofran to treat the effects of morning sickness during pregnancy.
+However, many—if not all—of these pregnant mothers had not received proper warning about the potential side effects of this medication.
+The drug was originally developed for patients experiencing nausea and other symptoms unrelated to pregnancy.
 According to an article in Bloomberg Business, Zofran is “a potent drug developed by GSK that was approved by the U.S. Food and Drug administrated to treat only patients afflicted with the most severe nausea imaginable—nausea suffered as a result of chemotherapy or radiation treatment.”
 In other words, Zofran was intended for cancer patients dealing with debilitating nausea resulting from cancer treatments.

 As the article underscores, “GSK nevertheless marketed Zofran ‘off-label’ as a safe and effective treatment for the very common side effect of a normal pregnancy—pregnancy-related nausea and vomiting—otherwise known as ‘morning sickness.’”
 While GlaxoSmithKline has already contended with certain criminal implications of marketing prescriptions drugs like Zofran for off-label uses not approved by the FDA, many physicians continue to prescribe Zofran and its generic equivalents to pregnant women who are experiencing morning sickness.
 To reiterate, the drug has not received FDA approval for use as a medication to treat pregnancy-related nausea.